z-------------/New-New-Tab-Page/README.md

 1. Download and unzip the zip file.
 2. Go to `chrome://extensions`.
 3. Tick "Developer mode" and click "Load unpacked extension".
-4. Choose the appropriate directory.
+4. Choose the directory you unzipped New New Tab Page into.

 New New Tab Page should now be installed.

+## Contributing

+Please feel free to submit pull requests of any kind.